private-horst/pouch/README.md

-# pouch - Rust bindings for PouchDB (EARLY ALPHA)
+# Pouch - Rust bindings for PouchDB (ALPHA)

-NOTE: VERY EARLY STAGE, NOT READY FOR USE YET!
+NOTE: VERY EARLY STAGE, NOT READY FOR USE!

 Rust bindings to make PouchDB available for usage with Yew and other browser-based Rust frameworks.